bittere/dash/README.md

 ## License

-MIT with Commons Clause
+MIT with Commons Clause.
 See `LICENSE` for more information.